-To get order forms and information about filling your prescriptions by mail you may contact our preferred mail service pharmacy, OptumRxTM.
-OptumRx can be reached at 1-888-279-1828, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
+To get order forms and information about filling your prescriptions by mail you may contact our preferred mail service pharmacy, Optum[®] Home Delivery Pharmacy at 1-888-279-1828, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
 Please reference your Pharmacy Directory to find the mail service pharmacies in our network.
 If you use a mail-order pharmacy not in the plan's network, your prescription will not be covered.